opensearch-project/documentation-website/_query-dsl/index.md

 ## Expensive queries

-Expensive queries can consume a lot of memory and lead to a performance decline in a cluster.
-The following queries may be resource-consuming:
+Expensive queries can consume a lot of memory and lead to a decline in cluster performance.
+The following queries may be resource consuming:

 - [`fuzzy`]({{site.url}}{{site.baseurl}}/query-dsl/term/fuzzy/) queries
 - [`prefix`]({{site.url}}{{site.baseurl}}/query-dsl/term/prefix/) queries